Why Native Webflow RSS Feeds Only Show Summaries

 Conclusion

-Native Webflow RSS feeds are designed primarily for content previews, which means they often include only summaries or excerpts rather than full articles.
+Native Webflow RSS feeds are designed for content previews, which is why they often include summaries instead of full article content.

-While this works for some publishing workflows, it can limit how your content is distributed across newsletters, RSS readers, and external platforms.
+While this works for some use cases, it limits how content can be distributed across newsletters, RSS readers, and external platforms.

-If your workflow requires full article distribution, generating full-content RSS feeds directly from your Webflow CMS provides a more flexible solution.
+If your workflow requires full article distribution, generating full-content RSS feeds from your Webflow CMS provides a more flexible and reliable solution.